 Trigger finger can occur during or after pregnancy.
 This is commonly associated with swelling that can settle in the hands later in pregnancy or it could be due to damage (scarring) of the tendons that might have occurred after the birth of the baby.
 Trigger finger during pregnancy can be annoying and painful.

 Trigger finger will start as just a little swelling or an inability to fully bend the fingers or fully straighten them.
 This is because swelling starts to settle in the knuckles of the fingers around the A1 or first pulley in the hand.
-The knuckles need to be stable and in some cases especially repetitive gripping a person might lose this stability and then become swollen and develop a trigger finger.

 How common is Trigger Finger?

 A. Very common in rowers, pregnancies and of the general population.
 It is one of the most common conditions seen at Action Rehab.

 A. Trigger finger can be caused by repetitive gripping such as rowing or by swelling in the case of pregnancy, or it can also be caused by diabetes.